JabRef/user-documentation/en/BaseFrame.md

 -   You decide which fields are shown in the table by checking the fields you want to see in the **Preferences** dialog.
 -   Double-click a line of the table to edit the entry content.
 You can navigate the table with the arrow keys.
 -   The table is sorted according to a set of fields of your choosing.
 The default sort order can be set up in **Preferences -&gt; Entry table**, but to more quickly change the order, click the header of a column to set it as the primary sort criterion, or reverse the sorting if it is already set.
 Another click will deselect the column as sorting criterion.
-Hold down **CONTROL** and click a column to add, reverse or remove it as a sub-criterion after the primary column.
+Hold down <kdb>CTRL</kdb> and click a column to add, reverse or remove it as a sub-criterion after the primary column.
 You can add an arbitrary number of sub-criteria, but only three levels will be stored for the next time you start JabRef.
 -   Adjust the width of each column by dragging the borders between their headers.
 -   Color codes can be toggled in the **Preferences** dialog (select **Appearance** and activate option "Color codes for optional and required fields).
 They help you visualize the completeness of your database by coloring cells as follows:
     -   A <span style="color: red">red</span> cell in the leftmost column denotes an incomplete entry.